 If the method is altered in a way other than routine maintenance and the change can be expected to elevate the detection limit, then a spike at or below the LOQ concentration and a blank shall be prepared and analyzed.
 If the spike at the LOQ concentration gives a result meeting qualitative identification criteria above zero, and the blank gives a result below the DL, then the DL is verified.
 If not, the DL shall be re-determined.

 In the event that verification fails, the laboratory shall perform a new DL study within thirty (30) calendar days.

+If a new instrument is added to a group of instruments whose data was used in section a) above analyze a minimum of two spikes replicates at the same concentration as the original spikes and at least 2 method blanks.
+Ensure the method blanks are below the current DL and then recalculate the DL using both the original and new data.

-1.5.2.1.3 When a new DL is determined, the laboratory shall verify that the LOQ value is greater than the DL.
+1.5.4.1.3 When a new DL is determined, the laboratory shall verify that the LOQ value is greater than the DL.
 If it is not, the laboratory shall raise the LOQ value to greater than the DL.